Nimausfi/Deep_Learning_TensorFlow/README.md

 ++ Create a folder and move images to it (dataset-cover.jpg)

 ### **Models**

+Transfer learning is a technique in machine learning where a model developed for a task is utilized as the initial point for a model on another task.
+This method is particularly favored in deep learning where pre-trained models are leveraged to tackle computer vision and natural language processing tasks considering the extensive compute and time resources required to create neural network models for such problems.
+Transfer learning offers efficient and effective solutions by utilizing the significant performance gains achieved in similar domains.

 **Transfer Learning:** All pre-trained models were implemented from [TensorFlow Hub](https://www.tensorflow.org/hub) as a starting point, moreover, fine-tuning employed to further training the pre-trained models by updating its weights.